bringing clarity, courage and hope to people

 (If you find this description a bit formal and would like a more informal explanation of what Black Light Course is about, please go to the end of the page for 'The alternative explanation').

-Programme 2 May: Black and White: the challenges we all face
+Programme1 May: Black and White: the challenges we all face (Les Isaac and Stuart Murray Williams)

 There are no assignments or in-course study required, and no preparation needed prior to commencing the course, however there is a recommended reading list provided to complement the speaker sessions.
-Community of Practice At the end of the course there will be an opportunity to meet monthly with others and a facilitator online to dig more deeply into the subjects and reflect on practice in local contexts. |
+Format

 The Black Light Course is hosted on Zoom meetings format, and each session is run in an interactive way including break-out rooms and time for questions to the speakers at the end.
 Delegates are encouraged to have their videos live where possible.
 The sessions are not recorded, however if a delegate misses a session then we can make available, on request, a recording of the talk from an earlier course. |